David Davis (British politician): Civil liberties

 On 12 June 2008, Davis resigned from the Shadow Cabinet and announced his resignation as an MP, in order to force a by-election, and cause a wider debate on the single issue of what he believed to be the erosion of civil liberties.
 On 18 June 2008, he resigned from the House of Commons.
 He stood as the Conservative Party candidate for his current seat in the subsequent by-election.
 The announcement came a day after the narrow passing of a parliamentary vote on the Counter-Terrorism Bill, which would extend the limit on the period of detention of terror suspects without charge in England and Wales, from 28 to 42 days.

-He won re-election with 72% of the vote, breaking several voting records in the UK, but neither the Labour Party nor the Liberal Democrats put up a candidate.
+Davis won re-election with an increased vote share of 71.6% and an increased majority of 15,355 votes, but neither the Labour Party nor the Liberal Democrats put up a candidate.
 As is common at by-elections, voter turnout declined significantly from the previous general election to 34%.

 At the time of Davis's resignation, the Labour MP Andy Burnham made a speech which was widely interpreted as falsely implying an inappropriate relationship between Davis and the then Director of Liberty, Shami Chakrabarti.
 Burnham was forced to issue a public apology under threat of legal action.
 As a backbench MP, Davis continued campaigning for civil liberties.
 He participated in the Convention on Modern Liberty, where he gave the keynote speech on the convention's final day.
 He also spoke at the 2009 Guardian Hay Festival, where he criticised Labour's "illusory pursuit of an unobtainable security", and was well received by an overwhelmingly non-Conservative audience.
 On 15 June 2009, Davis gave the 2009 Magna Carta Lecture at Royal Holloway, University of London, in association with the Magna Carta Trust.